jivan84/gaoljhy.github.io/README.md

 - Phone: [18503498358](tel://18503498358)
 - Github: [gaoljhy](http://github.com/gaoljhy)
 - Site: <http://grj321.com>
+- Dream position: **R&D or Operations**

 ## Summary

 -------

-- Exercise regularly
+- Exercise regularly (Six-pack abs)
-- Personality independence
+- Personality independence (bad words)
-- Keen to learn without interruption
+- Keen to learn without interruption (see my github profile)
 - Worked on projects with others, and also independently assumed some - small projects
-- Received some minor competition awards
+- Received some minor competition awards (ACM,Innovation and entrepreneurship,Robot contest)
 - Hope for greater progress
+- self-study ability (The Internet is the best teacher in my life.)

 -----------------;